 How would you want that child to feel at the end of the day?
-What kind of words would you use to speak kindly to her when she is anxious, tired, or sad?
+What words would you use to speak kindly to her when she is anxious, tired, or sad?

 “It shows, you know.
-That you’re glowing from the inside and out.
-That love you have for yourself and your life adds a beautiful spark in your eyes.” -angelica moone.
+That you’re glowing from the inside and out, that love you have for yourself and your life adds a beautiful spark in your eyes.” -angelica moone.

 I hope these tips and practices serve you as we move through this season together.